Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

 Assumption~\ref{assn:sufficient} has some trivial specifications, which are useful examples.
 At one extreme, we may specify that $b(X_{1:p}) = e(X_{1:p})$.
-In this case, Assumption~\ref{assn:sufficient} is vacuous: this puts no restrictions on the form of the propensity score and strict overlap with respect to $b(X_{1:p})$ is equivalent to strict overlap.
-At the other extreme, we may specify $b(X_{1:p})$ to be a constant; i.e., we assume that the data were generated from a randomized trial.
+In this case, Assumption~\ref{assn:sufficient} is vacuous: there are no restrictions on the form of the propensity score; and strict overlap overall is equivalent to strict overlap with respect to $b(X_{1:p})$.
+At the other extreme, we may specify $b(X_{1:p})$ to be a constant, i.e., we assume that the data were generated from a randomized trial.
 In this case, the overlap condition in Assumption~\ref{assn:sufficient} holds automatically.

 Of particular interest are restrictions on $b(X_{1:p})$ between these two extremes, such as the sparse propensity score model in Example~\ref{ex:sparse pscore} below.
-Such restrictions trade off stronger modeling assumptions on the propensity score $e(X_{1:p})$ with weaker implications of strict overlap.
-Importantly, these specifications exclude cases such as deterministic treatment rules: even when the covariates are high-dimensional, the information they contain about the treatment assignment is upper bounded by the information contained in $b(X_{1:p})$.
+Such restrictions trade off stronger modeling assumptions on the propensity score $e(X_{1:p})$ with weaker implications of strict overlap.\footnote{These specifications exclude cases such as deterministic treatment rules or treatment assignment in a Regression Discontinuity Design: even when the covariates are high-dimensional, the information they contain about the treatment assignment is upper bounded by the information contained in $b(X_{1:p})$.}

 \begin{example}[Sparse Propensity Score] Consider a study where the propensity score is sparse in the covariate set $X_{1:p}$, so that for some subset of covariates $X_{1:s} \subset X_{1:p}$ with $s < p$,